K-12 SCHOOL PARTNERSHIP OPPORTUNITIES

 Theatre Tickets for High School Students & Children's Play at the Scranton Cultural Center

 The University of Scranton Players hosts a free Friday matinee for area high schools during most of its performances.
-In the spring of 2012, the Players will partner with the Scranton Cultural Center on a special performance of "A year with Frog and Toad".
-For information about this play or arranging a high school visit for other performances, contact UofSplayers@gmail.com or Dr. Rich Larsen, Director of the Academic Theatre Program, at 570-941-6327 or firstname.lastname@example.org.
+The Players will partner with the Scranton Cultural Center on a special performance of "A year with Frog and Toad".
+For information about this play or arranging a high school visit for other performances, contact UofSplayers@gmail.com or Dr. Hank Willenbrink, Director of the Academic Theatre Program, at 570-941-6327 or email@example.com.

 Hope Horn Gallery Exhibit Art Workshops